 3. Our client navigated the turn and got in line with the rest of the traffic to wait for the light to turn green.

 4. The defendant struck our client’s car from the rear.

 The defendant has offered no explanation for why she hit our client.
 We believe it was an honest mistake of hitting the gas instead of the brake, but because our client was exiting a parking lot, the adverse insurance company is claiming it is our client’s fault.
 Our position is that the turn onto the street had been completed and this is a straightforward rear end collision.
 We know this because the damage to our client’s vehicle was completely to the rear, no side damage means no side impact.

 What do you think?
 Did our client violate the defendant’s right-of-way?

 California Vehicle Code section 21804 goes on to state that after yielding, the driver may proceed to cross or enter the highway and the drivers of all other vehicle shall yield the right-of -way to the vehicle entering or crossing the intersection.

 Everyone gets a turn because everyone has somewhere to get to.
 The defendant knew that letting my client in was the right thing to do.
 It is the insurance company and its dishonest ways that are complicating this case.
-At the Law Offices of Alan M. Laskin we do not give up on a case just because the insurance company for the at-fault driver will not do what is right!Need advice?
+Laskin Balma Attorneys at Law do not give up on a case just because the insurance company for the at-fault driver will not do what is right!Need advice?
 Feel you have a potential personal injury case?
-Contact the Law Offices of Alan M. Laskin in Sacramento California today.
+Contact Laskin Balma Attorneys at Law in Sacramento California today.